rChimisso/2WSI-RL/README.md

 # Codebase

+*Note: this project only supports single agents, which means a single traffic light intersection.*

 The main file is the Jupyter Notebook note [note.ipynb](note.ipynb), it contains the settings of the plots, the settings of the environment and the list of settings for each run.
 It also contains an instance of Runner used to run each provided configuration.
 The meaning of each parameter is pretty straightforward and there's also in-code documentation.